bsebhat/bsebhat.github.io/content/labs/01-juice-shop/04-create-service-user.md

 So now the service running the Juice Shop web application uses a non-sudo, low permission user.
 And it's restricted to the `/opt/juice-shop` directory.
 If there were other users on the `juiceshop` web server, they would need sudo permission to access the directory.
 And they can't login as the new `juiceshop` users.

 You can test it by adding anonymous customer feedback and checking the admin panel.

-## Conclusion
-Again, this isn't a very good representation of how users/customers interact with web servers on the internet.
-There would be seperate networks connected by devices like routers.
-For this lab, I treated the `default` virtual network like a wide area network (WAN) where users can connect to web servers, and IT staff can manage the servers from seperate machines.
-I just wanted to start adding some VMs for future labs.

-This was just a lab to setup the web application on the Linux server VM, and configure a systemd service to get it running when the VM starts.

-It's also a very insecure way of allowing users to access the Juice Shop web application.
-The user on the `customer` VM can directly access the `juiceshop` web server, and it's running SSH so the `sysadmin` can manage it.